State Machines

 In this worksheet, we will be using an Arduino or a camera as an interface to detect external behaviour events.
 For experimental purposes, it is very helpful to record and timestamp all of these events, independently of which state the task is in.

-• Insert a DigitalInput source and set it to Arduino pin 8.
+DigitalInputsource and set it to Arduino pin 8. - Insert a

-• Run the workflow and activate the digital sensor a couple of times.
-Stop the workflow and confirm that the events were successfully timestamped and logged in the .csv file.
+CsvWritersink and configure itsFileNameproperty with a file name ending in.csv. - Run the workflow and activate the digital sensor a couple of times.
+Stop the workflow and confirm that the events were successfully timestamped and logged in the

 Note: In order to avoid hardware side-effects, it is highly recommended to declare all hardware connections at the top-level of the workflow, and interface all trial logic using subject variables.
 This will have the added benefit of allowing for very easy and centralized replacement of the rig hardware: as long as the new inputs and configurations are compatible with the logical subjects, no code inside the task logic will have to be changed at all.